 Counseling Degrees and Programs in Illinois

 To begin a counseling career in Illinois, you will likely need a counseling degree in your preferred area of focus.
-Luckily, there are many colleges and universities in Illinois that offer programs in the five major counseling categories: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+Luckily, there are many colleges and universities in Illinois that offer programs in the five major counseling categories: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 One of the first steps in your counseling career will be to choose a school and a degree program.
 Most schools in Illinois offer counseling degrees at the master’s level because almost all types of counseling licensure require graduate-level education.
 Some undergraduate options in pre-counseling or addiction studies may also be available.
 If you are interested in online or hybrid study options for more flexibility, there are numerous counseling degree options based in Illinois to choose from.

-- 8 schools offer a degree in marriage and family therapy.1,2
+- 25 schools offer a degree in mental health counseling.1,2

-- 23 schools offer a degree in mental health counseling.1,2
+- 6 schools offer a degree in marriage and family therapy.1,2

 - 5 schools offer a degree in vocational rehabilitation counseling.
 1,2

-- 19 schools offer a degree in school counseling.1,2
+- 18 schools offer a degree in school counseling.1,2

-- 4 schools offer a degree in substance abuse counseling.1,2
+- 15 schools offer a degree in substance abuse counseling.1,2

-- No schools ranked in US News Best Student Counseling Programs 2019.4
+- No schools ranked in US News & World Report’s Best Student Counseling Programs 2022.3

 Comparison of Illinois Counseling Schools and Programs

-|MH||MF||VR||SC||SA||Grad Rate1||Net Price1|
+|School Name||CACREP-Accred Program2||MH||MF||VR||SC||SA||Grad Rate1||Net Price1|